zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

 #### Step 3a: Choose a log directory (optional)

-By default during install and configure various logs will be created in `/global/zowe/logs`, if it is writable, or `~/zowe/logs`.
-If neither of these directories exists, or is writable by the installing user, or you wish to override and provide your own directory as the place that logs go you can specify this with the `-l` parameter.
+By default, during installation and configuration, various logs will be created in `/global/zowe/logs` if it is writable, or `~/zowe/logs`.
+If neither of these directories exists, or is writable by the user who installs Zowe, or you want to override and provide your own directory that contains logs, you can specify this with the `-l` parameter.

+Next, you can install the Zowe runtime via different methods.

-### Step 4 (a): Install the Zowe runtime using shell script
+### Step 4 (Method 1): Install the Zowe runtime using shell script

 You install the Zowe runtime by executing the `zowe-install.sh` script passing in the arguments for the USS runtime directory and the prefix for the SAMPLIB and loadlib PDS members.